cue-lang/proposal/designs/language/4014-aliases-v2.md

   syntax, as the `=`can look like an assignment.
 * Minor issue: in pattern constraints with regular expression comparators, using `=` requires aspace to avoid an illegal token, e.g., `[X= =~"^[A-Z]"]`.
-* Users should generally prefer value aliases over field aliases, but the current syntax make field aliases more convenient, leading to confusion.
+* Users should generally need the value of a field rather than a reference to the field itself, but the current syntax makes field aliases more convenient, leading to confusion.
 As a reminder, value and field aliases differ subtly.
-In general, one should use field aliases to refer to recursive types or templates, while using value aliases in most other cases.
+  In general, one should use field aliases to refer to recursive types, while using value aliases in most other cases.

 Additionally, the semantics of the aliases is hard to get right.
 Evidence for this can be found in various open issues, such as: